kirahman2/fraud_detection/README.md

 | XGB Classifier     | 0.819 AUC| 0.880 AUC|
 | Cat Boost Classifier | 0.887 AUC| 0.908 AUC|

 For the base model, I chose Logistic Regression.
-Though, during the research process I found that random forests were known to be the best model for detecting fraudulent card transactions.
+During the research process I found that random forests were known to be the best model for detecting fraudulent card transactions.
 Considering this, I introduced XGBClassifier and CatBoost since they are tree based models.
-Of all the models, CatBoostClassifier scored the highest.
+Of all models, CatBoostClassifier scored the highest.

 Below is the feature importance bar chart of CatBoostClassifier.
 We see that a number of engineered features became some of the most important for making accurate predictions.